 Give in Person or Online

 Perhaps you have never considered the opportunity that you have to support gospel ministry work through your financial giving.
-We have a time during our Sunday service for an offering collection as well as an online avenue for giving.
+We have two deposit boxes in our auditorium, as well as an online avenue for giving.

 One-time or automatic giving can be done through our online community, Church Community Builder.
 Once you have signed up, you will be able to login securely and set up one-time or automatic giving from your preferred financial account.
 It is also here that your personalized annual giving statement can be downloaded for reporting purposes.